-The Future of Pharmacy Care Coalition urges the 119th Congress to advance the Equitable Community Access to Pharmacist Services Act (ECAPS) to protect seniors and others in Medicare from the threat of common infectious diseases such as the flu and RSV.
+The Future of Pharmacy Care Coalition urges the 119th Congress to advance the Ensuring Community Access to Pharmacist Services Act (ECAPS) to protect seniors and others in Medicare from the threat of common infectious diseases such as the flu and RSV.

 Nine in 10 Americans live within five miles of a pharmacy, and patients visit their community pharmacist twice as frequently as they visit primary care physicians.